hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Another benefit of this approach is that adoption trigger becomes simple (app sets the roster) with delineated responsibilities between the app and the platform.

-This map will not grow infinitely.
-Insertion of rosters will be controlled by ensuring that the acceptance of a new Candidate Roster invalidates and removes the current candidate roster.

 ###### Roster Validity